frussian/d_gen/README.md

 ## Motivation
 Not every algorithm can be tested properly using randomly generated values.
-For example, feeding the random string to the [prefix function](https://cp-algorithms.com/string/prefix-function.html) algorithm always results in generating the array where almost every element is zero.
-That makes it unabling to test every branch of an algorithm.
+For example, feeding the random string to the [prefix function](https://cp-algorithms.com/string/prefix-function.html) algorithm always results in generating an array where almost every element is zero.
+That makes it unable to test every branch of an algorithm.
 With d_gen you can choose what kind of output you want to see, whether it's the array with zero elements or the diverse array that corresponds to the string with highly repetitive characters.

-As an example you may consider the output from two versions of the prefix function algorithm.
+As an example, you may consider the output from two versions of the prefix function algorithm.

 [The good](examples/prefix_func.dg):
 ```